Choirs, Orchestras and Ensembles

 There is a strong tradition of choral excellence at Ardingly with a number of different choral opportunities available for students.
 The Chapel choir sing as part of the weekly service with a variety of music that spans the liturgical and compositional canon.
 Central highlights of the year include the carol services, Lent and Passiontide and finally, the Commemoration Day Service in June.
 In addition, the Chapel choir sing at prestigious cathedrals twice a year with recent visits to Winchester, Chichester and Guildford.
 In November, the choir will sing at St. Paul’s Cathedral in London.

 The Schola Cantorum is the Senior School Chamber choir who rehearse separately to the Chapel choir.
 Music focuses on classical repertoire principally, both accompanied and acappella, although lighter styles are prepared, particularly in advance of the annual Cabaret evening in March.
-A flagship ensemble in the College, they have visited Oxbridge colleges to sing Evensong and attend professional masterclasses, and have recently recorded a CD of Christmas music due for release in November.
+A flagship ensemble in the College, they have visited Oxbridge colleges to sing Evensong and attend professional masterclasses, and have recently recorded a CD of Christmas music.

 The newest addition to the musical provision of the College is the Girls’ choir.
 This meets once a week during a lunchtime and focuses on singing popular and lighter numbers in both accompanied and acapella arrangements.